hessler/lc-component-library-io/docs/docs/components/index.md

 ---
 sidebar_position: 2
-title: Components
+title: 🧱 Components
 ---

-# Components
+# 🧱 Components

-The `components` package holds the available components for the library.
+The `components` contains the available components for the library.